 - Enter the setup menu.
-Go to SOURCE SETUP and press SELECT.

-- Use the ◆ ▶ buttons to move from digit to digit and the ▲ ▼ buttons to adjust to 24 ms. - Press BACK to leave the submenu and return to the main menu.
+Go to SOURCE SETUP and press SELECT. - Press the button until you reach DVD1 and press SELECT. - Press the button until you reach LIP-SYNC and press SELECT. - Use the ∢ ▶ buttons to move from digit to digit and the ▲ ▼ buttons to adjust to 24 ms. - Press BACK to leave the submenu and return to the main menu.